biya-coin/biyaliquid-docs/.gitbook/defi/wallet/accounts.md

 * [Ethereum Accounts](https://ethereum.org/en/whitepaper/#ethereum-accounts)
 {% endhint %}

-Biyaliquid defines its custom `Account` type that uses Ethereum's ECDSA secp256k1 curve for keys.
+Biyachain defines its custom `Account` type that uses Ethereum's ECDSA secp256k1 curve for keys.
 This satisfies the [EIP84](https://github.com/ethereum/EIPs/issues/84) for full [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) paths.
-The root HD path for Biyaliquid-based accounts is `m/44'/60'/0'/0`.
+The root HD path for Biyachain-based accounts is `m/44'/60'/0'/0`.

 ### Addresses and Public Keys

-There are 3 main types of `Addresses`/`PubKeys` available by default on Biyaliquid:
+There are 3 main types of `Addresses`/`PubKeys` available by default on Biyachain:

 * Addresses and Keys for **accounts**, that identify users (i.e., the sender of a `message`).
 They are derived using the **`eth_secp256k1`** curve.
 * Addresses and Keys for **validator operators**, which identify the operators of validators.
 They are derived using the **`eth_secp256k1`** curve.